Zengakukatsu/ktaneNeuroBomb/README.md

 `modSettings.json` controls features including:

-- Neuro SDK WebSocket URL
+- Neuro SDK WebSocket URL (IMPORTANT!
+THIS IS WHERE TO CHANGE IT)
 - Action descriptions
 - Whether leaderboard information is included in mission context